CityPulse/Social-Media-Analyser/readme.txt

     ============

     The original zipfile can be freely distributed, by any means.
-However, I would like to be cited in case if it is used.
+However, I would like to be cited in case if it is used:

     Modified versions may be distributed, provided it is indicated as such in the version text and a source diff is made available.